 - On the sub-menu that will appear, select My Account.

 - On this page, click the link titled Tax Certificate Details.

 - The tax certificate upload page will appear.

 - Enter your tax ID number

 - Upload a copy of your tax certificate

 - Enter the expiration date of your certificate via the calendar pop-up tool.
 Select your month and year and then the day your certificate expires.

 - Click the Submit button

 Yes and we apologize for any inconvenience.
-Some dealers have already sent in their 2018 tax certificate and we need those to be done via the website for proper record keeping.
+Some dealers may have already sent in their current tax certificate via email, but we need those to be done via the website for proper record keeping.

 DEALER TOOLBOX - MARKETING AIDS